lumapps/lumapps-extensions-templates/docs/extensions/designing-extensions.md

 ## Share To extension guidelines
  - **UI** - In LumApps we develop and maintain a [Design System](https://design.lumapps.com/), in order to keep consistency with the LumApps platform of our client, you have to use this design for your extension.
 Using this library will bring you facilities to use some LumApps core features (Theme switching from Light to Dark), ease the development of your extension.
- - **Sizing** - As LumApps platform can be used on mobile, you have to think about mobile responsivity of your extension to ensure the user experience is still good even on smaller screen.
-You can test the responsivity during the local test on the playground, the content part of your extension is in a resizable block.
+ - **Sizing** - As LumApps platform can be used on mobile, you have to think about mobile responsiveness of your extension to ensure the user experience is still good even on smaller screen.
+You can test the responsiveness during the local test on the playground, the content part of your extension is in a resizable block.
  - **Accessibility** - Always keep an eye on accessibility of your extension.
 Think of color contrast, keyboard navigation, and as explain above, mobile navigation.
  - **Internationalization** - LumApps customers can be worldwide, your extension must implement internationalization features and provide several translations.
 At least you have to provide English translations for your extension.